 This is my personal website.

-It contains write-ups for exploiting machines on Hack The Box along with displaying my projects and educational background.
+It contains write-ups for exploiting machines Hack The Box (HTB) along with displaying my projects and educational background.

 This is my personal website.

-It contains write-ups for exploiting machines on Hack The Box along with displaying my projects and educational background.
+It contains write-ups for exploiting machines Hack The Box (HTB) along with displaying my projects and educational background.

 Enumeration Nmap We start by enumeration by using the usual nmap scans (adding -Pn because I have issues with host discovery on this network for some reason): We see that the host is running an Apache Tomcat webserver.
 Website We access the website in our browser: The most interesting part is the button to access the Manager App, which when pressed prompts for credentials.
 After trying with manually putting usual default credentials to no avail we try using Metasploit to handle this with the default wordlists in the module auxiliary/scanner/http/tomcat_mgr_login: ...